tabishz/alpaca-bookmarks/README.md

 | `GIN_MODE` | Set to `debug` for logs or `release` for production. | No | `release` |

 ### AWS S3 Backup Configuration (Optional)
+This feature is experimental and has not been tested thoroughly.
 To enable automated nightly backups, provide the following credentials.

 | Variable | Description | Example |